Soulcalibur: Reception

 The Soulcalibur series is a successful fighting game franchise.
 As of 2012, the Soulcalibur series had sold more than 13 million units worldwide, with that number, as of 2018, rising to more than 15 million.
-As of July 2021 the series has crossed over 17 million units of game worldwide.
+As of July 2021 the series has crossed over 17 million units worldwide.
 The series has been rated favorably for the majority of its main series titles.